salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 \image html static_snapshots_noCC.png width=600px

-Finally, now that snapshot models have been assessed, we can perform [Modeling of trajectories.] (@ref trajectories)
+Finally, now that snapshot models have been assessed, we can perform [Modeling of a trajectory.] (@ref trajectories)